 Mending can go beyond your clothes.
 You can keep your shoes or boots out of landfills as well if you have them fixed at a repair shop.

 And if your garments have reached the end of it’s life, consider repurposing them before sending them to the landfill.
 Here are some creative ideas from Pinterest:

 List of Niagara stores that carry sustainable brands

 Are you interested in slow fashion or building a more sustainable wardrobe?
-Here are a few Niagara based stores to consider.
+Here are a few Niagara-based stores to consider.

 Where to take your unused clothing in Niagara:

-When it comes to slow fashion, keeping clothing out of landfills should be top priority.
+When it comes to slow fashion, keeping clothing out of landfills should be a top priority.
 Before throwing out your clothes consider the following:

-- If you want to get rid of it right away, there are many donation binS around Niagara.
+- If you want to get rid of it right away, there are many donation bins around Niagara.
 You can also drop it off at your local Value Village.

-- There are plenty of non-profit organizations, such as the Diabetes association that will come to you and collect your used clothing.
+- There are plenty of non-profit organizations, such as the Diabetes Association that will come to you and collect your used clothing.